 He has also garnered numerous awards and citations, including NASA's recognition of Raytheon as the Large Business Prime Contractor of the Year at JPL in 2011.

-Carl McManus – Business Manager
+Carl McManus – Chief Financial Officer

 Carl is a versatile aerospace executive with responsibility for all Financial, Contractual and Administrative activities within the Company.
 He's had key roles in three company start-ups and has extensive experience in Business development.
 Prior to joining Aerodyne, Carl was Director of Business Management for the $500M Launch Operations Division of United Space Alliance (USA), a Boeing/Lockheed Martin Joint Venture Company.
 At USA he also served as Senior Manager in Contracts and Pricing, and held other management positions.
 At Lockheed Martin Space Operations Company, Carl served as an advisor to the company President for corporate financial strategy.
 He has also held a wide variety of positions in Business Operations, Financial Management and Proposal Development.